 - Ability to prioritize information – all information is not equal.
 So while all documents created in PageSeeder are always valid against the PSML schema, Schematron makes it straightforward to add extra checking to areas of specific importance such as complex references, metadata or detailed content such as addresses or part numbers.

 Although different to the approach used by conventional XML editing tools, Schematron allows developers to validate for more constructs than W3C XML schemas and requires less time to implement.

 Single file validation

-PageSeeder provides a validation tab for all PageSeeder documents.
-It uses the Schematron schema specific to the document if any and fallback on PageSeeder’s best practice schema.
+PageSeeder provides a file validation icon in the right sidebar for all PageSeeder documents.
+It uses the Schematron schema specific to the document if any ,and fallback on PageSeeder’s best practice schema.

 A more powerful feature of PageSeeder is the ability to validate a entire collection of documents.
 This can be done by selecting specific documents from search results or by validating a folder.